 Kara Eliadis, a Bolton native from the Minuteman Class of 2005, was a Biotechnology career major, a member of the National Honor Society and cheerleading team, and participated in SkillsUSA.
 Kara graduated from the University of Massachusetts Lowell with a degree in biology.
-She works as an instrument service engineer for MCR Labs of Framinghmam.
+Kara works as a Lab Operations Specialist at Alkermes, a pharmaceutical company focusing on complex diseases and mental health.
 Previously, Kara was a cancer bioscience research intern for AstraZeneca Pharmaceuticals; a scientist at Cyprotex U.S. in Watertown, a pharmaceutical research company; and a field service engineer for Agilent Technologies in Lexington, an analytical instrumentation company.

 Q. Why did you choose Minuteman?

 Someone did a presentation at my middle school when I was in seventh grade.
 There was so much about Minuteman that appealed to me, and the more I got to learn about the shops, the more I was interested in doing the hands-on learning.
 At first, I thought about majoring in Automotive, but I went through Freshmen Exploratory and it opens up your options.
 I chose Biotechnology because I always wanted to do forensics; I always enjoyed watching shows like CSI.

 Q. What did you appreciate most about Minuteman?